ksolisy1/CF_SQL/README.md

 The objective of this project is to provide data-driven answers to business questions brought forward by the Rockbuster Stealth Management Board that they can then use for their 2020 company strategy.
 ## Data
-The data for this analysis was provided by CareerFoundry but can also be found at the PostgreSQL website here: www.postgresqltutorial.com/wp-content/uploads/2019/05/dvdrental.zip
+The data for this analysis was provided by CareerFoundry but can also be found at the PostgreSQL website [here](www.postgresqltutorial.com/wp-content/uploads/2019/05/dvdrental.zip)

+## Results
+Currently, Rockbuster's largest customer base is located in India, China, and the United States.
+In all three of these countries the most lucrative movie categories were sports, animations, and drama.
+More details are provided in the project presentation as well as on the project's [Tableau Viz.](https://public.tableau.com/views/Task3_10_16679283410430/RatingRev?:language=en-US&:display_count=n&:origin=viz_share_link)